About us

 Established in September 1992, Lake Christian Ministries initially operated from various SML locations.
 In 1998, the Cappellari family relocated their business, Capps Home Building Center, to Westlake and generously donated their former facility to LCM.
 With the ardent support of volunteers, the space underwent renovations and reopened in early 1999.

-Over the years, LCM's services and programs expanded, but by 2021, the existing facility faced space constraints.
-In response, a successful two-year capital campaign was launched.
+Over the years, Lake Christian Ministries’ services and programs significantly expanded.
+The existing facility faced space constraints.
+In response, a successful capital campaign was launched in 2021 and successfully completed in 2023 to generate $1 million to construct a second building.

-In 2023, LCM broke ground on an additional building adjacent to the existing one.
-This new facility, scheduled to open in the summer of 2024, will house a clothing area, furniture warehouse, and Learning Center, ensuring LCM continues to meet the growing needs of the community with compassion and dedication.
+In September 2024, Lake Christian Ministries opened Building 2 adjacent to the existing one.
+This new facility houses a clothing area, furniture warehouse, and a Wish You Well Learning Center, ensuring Lake Christian Ministries continues to meet the growing needs of the community with compassion and dedication.

-• Crisis financial aid was provided to support 1,914 individuals in 626 families.
-A total of $274,257 was paid directly to service providers for housing; utilities; medical, dental and prescription drug expenses; and other types of crisis assistance – representing a 28% annual increase in the number of families benefiting from financial aid.
+Crisis financial aid was provided to support 1,690 individuals in 544 families.
+A total of $212,823 was paid directly to service providers for housing, utilities, medical, dental & prescription drug expenses, and other types of crisis assistance.

-• Dental and denture assistance for over 60 neighbors through restricted grants.
+Dental and denture assistance for over 50 neighbors.

 Board of Directors